zaunermax/tradfri-server/README.md

 ## Config

-You need to pass the config via environment variables:
+You need to pass the config via environment variables (the easiest way is by adding a .env file in the root of the project):

 The config must be in this form: